snd/fragments-user/README.md

 if you need more than that - and you probably do - just copy the factory `cockpit` over to your application and extend it.

-### core concepts
+### customization

-sensible defaults. dead-simple customization.
+fragments-user provides sensible defaults. customizing them is dead-simple.

+you can overwrite every part which vastly changes the behaviour

 ### user API documentation